The presheaf of Quantum Realities and constructions of the space-time from the Space of Ultimation: Quantum Realities and measurements

 The {\em singleton} (reality) is the algebra~$\C$ with its only possible state, the identity functional.
-We'll denote it as~(1).
+It will be denoted by~(1).

 Other objects in a category of Quantum Realities based on full matrix algebras and pure states\footnote{ The state is called {\em pure} if it cannot be represented as a non-trivial convex combination of other states.
 For finite-dimensional C*-algebras, any such state has the form $\rho(\cdot) = \langle\conj\psi | \cdot | \psi\rangle$, where $\psi$ is a ket-vector, $|\psi| = 1$, in the space of the representation of the algebra.
-In full matrix algebras {\em all} states $\langle\conj\psi | \cdot | \psi\rangle$ are pure. } may be denoted as~$(z_0 : z_1 : \ldots : z_{n-1})$, where “:” refers to projectivization, because pure states are actually parameterized by~$\C\mathrm{P}^{n-1}$.
+In full matrix algebras {\em all} states $\langle\conj\psi | \cdot | \psi\rangle$ are pure. } may be denoted by~$(z_0 : z_1 : \ldots : z_{n-1})$, where “:” means projectivization, because pure states are actually parameterized by~$\C\mathrm{P}^{n-1}$.